MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/connection-strings/storage.md

 Where:

-* *Filesystem* is the name of the ADLS filesystem object (roughly equivalent to Blob Container).
+* _Filesystem_ is the name of the ADLS filesystem object (roughly equivalent to Blob Container)
-* *StorageAccountName* is the name of the storage account.
+* _StorageAccountName_ is the name of the storage account
-* *Path* is the path to the directory or file being accessed.
-  The slash (`/`) character is used as a delimiter.
+* _Path_ is the path to the directory or file being accessed The slash (`/`) character is used as a delimiter.
-* *CallerCredentials* indicates the credentials used to access the service, as described below.
+* _CallerCredentials_ indicates the credentials used to access the service, as described below.

 When accessing Azure Data Lake Store Gen 2, the caller must provide valid credentials for accessing the service.
 The following methods of providing credentials are
 supported:

-* Append `;sharedkey=`*AccountKey* to the URI, with *AccountKey* being the storage account key.
+* Append `;sharedkey=`*AccountKey* to the URI, with _AccountKey_ being
+  the storage account key
 * Append `;impersonate` to the URI.
 Kusto will use the requestor's principal identity and impersonate it to access the resource.
-Principal needs to have the appropriate RBAC role assignments to be able to perform the read/write operations, as documented [here](https://docs.microsoft.com/azure/storage/blobs/data-lake-storage-access-control). (e.g, the minimal role for read operations is the `Storage Blob Data Reader` role).
+Principal needs to have the appropriate RBAC role assignments to be able to perform the read/write operations, as documented [here](https://docs.microsoft.com/azure/storage/blobs/data-lake-storage-access-control).
+(For example, the minimal role for read operations is the `Storage Blob Data Reader` role).
-* Append `;token=`*AadToken* to the URI, with *AadToken* being a base-64 encoded AAD access token (make sure the token is for the resource `https://storage.azure.com/`).
+* Append `;token=`*AadToken* to the URI, with _AadToken_ being a base-64
+  encoded AAD access token (make sure the token is for the resource `https://storage.azure.com/`).
 * Append `;prompt` to the URI.
-Kusto will ask the user for credentials when it needs to access the resource.
-(Prompting the user is disabled for cloud deployments and only enabled in test environments.)
+Kusto requests user credentials when it needs to access the resource.
+(Prompting the user is disabled for cloud deployments and is only enabled in test environments.)
 * Provide a Shared Access (SAS) key, using the Azure Data Lake Storage Gen 2's standard query (`?sig=...`).
-This method should be used when Kusto needs to access the resource for a limited duration of time.
+Use this method when Kusto needs to access the resource for a limited time.